picomet/picomet/README.md

 ## License

-Pocomet licensed under the MIT License.
+Picomet is licensed under the **MIT License**.
 Feel free to use it in your projects and make it even better!

 ## Support